 Emergency Root Canal Dentist - Endodontist

 Many know of the agony an infected tooth can cause.
 Working with an endodontic specialist, you will experience a process that removes the infected tissue inside the tooth, effectively relieving discomfort.
 The tooth is then ready to be restored to full functionality.
+Do you need major restorative dental work?
+We have you covered!

 Our team of dentists, hygienists, and support staff is here to help you at New England Dental Center!
 Our goal is to see you smiling with confidence, and we’re sure that our flexibility and expertise can deliver the care you need.